 We are a family driven business, where I do most of the work.
 Actually, all the work.
 My family is useless in this regard, except for bothering me at the worst possible time.
 LOL…I have to hire people to do other work for me, while I focus on the guitars.
 Saying that, my kids are great, my wife takes care of the home, and my cats offer endless entertainment.
 I have a great family, and I have great friends.
 The best of both worlds.

-So what do I do around here?
-As the largest and finest classical guitar shop and classical guitar dealer in the country, my work day is usually just plain crazy, starting so very early in the morning, and sometime going thru until 10PM at night or later.
+How I do it – So how do I do this and what is it that I do around here anyway?
+As one of the largest and certainly the finest classical guitar shop and classical guitar dealer in the country, my work day is usually just plain crazy, starting so very early in the morning, and sometime going thru until 10PM at night or later.
 Photography, recording, video work, marketing, ad creation, language, PR work in general, talking, writing, phones, email, Skype, and so on.
 There are days it seems endless.
 But, my day goes fast, time is precious, and so much gets done.
 It is truly remarkable how much we accomplish here in the shop and the studio.